OpenRockets/web-dev-error-solutions/errors/javascript/overcoming-the-too-many-queries-error-in-mongodb-sharding/README.md

+# 🐞 Overcoming the "Too Many Queries" Error in MongoDB Sharding

 This document addresses a common performance issue encountered when working with sharded MongoDB clusters: the "too many queries" error, often stemming from inefficient query patterns against a large dataset spread across multiple shards.
 This isn't a specific error message itself, but rather a symptom of performance degradation and potential application failures due to query overload.